-- The use and the management of on- and off-shore natural resources related to the subsurface of the Earth, (energy, including the renewable geothermal energy; minerals and water, soils, underground space and land); - The identification of natural hazards of geological origin, their monitoring and the mitigation of their impacts (deficit or excess of trace elements in soils and waters, earthquakes, natural emissions of hazardous gases, landslides and rockfalls, land heave and subsidence, shrinking and swelling clays); - Environmental management, waste management and disposal; land-use planning; - Sustainable urban development and safe construction; - E-government and the access to geoscientific metadata and data; - The development of interoperable and harmonised geoscientific data at the European scale.
+• The use and the management of on- and off-shore natural resources related to the subsurface of the Earth, (energy, including the renewable geothermal energy; minerals and water, soils, underground space and land);

+• The identification of natural hazards of geological origin, their monitoring and the mitigation of their impacts (deficit or excess of trace elements in soils and waters, earthquakes, natural emissions of hazardous gases, landslides and rockfalls, land heave and subsidence, shrinking and swelling clays);

+- Environmental management, waste management and disposal; land-use planning; - Sustainable urban development and safe construction; - E-government and the access to geoscientific metadata and data; - The development of interoperable and harmonised geoscientific data at the European scale.

-The portal of EuroGeoSurveys (www.eurogeosurveys.org) provides (an access to geoscientific metadata, information and knowledge at European and national scales, following the links in the thematic pages.
+The portal of EuroGeoSurveys provides an access to geoscientific metadata, information and knowledge at European and national scales, following the links in the thematic pages.
 It also presents information on EuroGeoSurveys, its activities and the Member Organizations.
-Through its Member Organizations, EuroGeoSurveys has provided support and information to the following projects: